 So what exactly is meant by “responsibility” when its spoken by Democrats, or verily, any American politician?

-In their eyes, American citizens, and especially those in power, are “responsible” for taking care of Native peoples who have bene historically displaced.
+In their eyes, American citizens, and especially those in power, are “responsible” for taking care of Native peoples who have been historically displaced and taken to the brink of extionction.
 To feed them, clothe them, see to their needs, needs they long saw to themselves centuries before, all on reservations or trust lands: places where tribal law is the law of the land, or at least for those enrolled in tribes.

 And so on goes the establishment politics with their “responsibility” to Native Americans, tying them to a destiny that was never theirs, one of eternal captivity under a false pretense of freedom on their own lands.